Penalties for Driving Without Insurance in Alaska

 After completing your suspension period and paying your fine, you can begin the process of restoring your driving privileges with the DMV.

-First, you will need to obtain the proof of financial responsibility necessitated by the State.
-You should also ask your insurer to file an SR-22 for you.
-The SR-22 is the guarantee that you will be maintaining your insurance for three years without a single day of lapsed payment on your premium.
+First, you will need to obtain proof of financial responsibility.
+This is usually an insurance policy meeting the state-required minimum coverage.
+You'll also need to ask your insurer to file an SR-22 certificate for you.
+The SR-22, which is also called proof of financial responsibility for the future, has to be maintained for three years, without a single day of lapsed payment on your premium.

-Second, you will need to pay all fees included in the license reinstatement process.
+Second, you will need to pay all of the fees included in the license reinstatement process.
 In Alaska, reclaiming your driving privileges can be quite costly.
-On top of the standard $20 license fee, you will need to re-take a road test, which should cost you $15.
-For first time offenders, the reinstatement fee is $100.
-For second-time offenders, the reinstatement fee is $250.
+On top of the standard $20 license fee, you will need to retake a road test, which should cost you $15.
+In addition, the reinstatement fee is $100 for first-time offenders and $250 for second and subsequent offenses.

-Violations on your driving record can label you a high-risk driver, the kind that insurance carriers would normally try to avoid providing coverage for.
-If you’re being denied the opportunity to obtain an auto insurance policy in the open market, you can try for one through the State’s assigned risk pool, the Alaska Automobile Insurance Plan.
+Violations on your driving record can label you a high-risk driver — the kind who insurance carriers normally try to avoid covering.
+If you're being denied an auto insurance policy in the open market, you can try for one through the state's assigned risk pool, called the Alaska Automobile Insurance Plan.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.